davidmyersdev/website/content/blog/print-the-underlying-command-whenever-you-run-a-git-alias.md

 * 54e7287 Add TIL series, update design, other improvements
 * f235f4f Add support for comments with Giscus
 ```

+Now, one problem with this approach compared to the typical `l = log`{lang="ini"} format above is that tab completion is broken.
+Check out [How to fix tab completion for complex Git aliases](https://voracious.dev/blog/how-to-fix-tab-completion-for-complex-git-aliases) to learn more about how to fix it!

 If you found this post useful, have a question, or just want to say hi, please leave a comment down below.
 Thanks for reading, and happy coding. ✌️